HOW TO DO PUSHUPS

-For example, performing Push-Ups from an elevated surface will target a different section of the chest muscle than a standard level floor-based Push-Up.
+For example, performing the push-up movement from an elevated surface will target a different section of the chest muscle than a standard level floor-based Push-Up.

 The upper pectoral fibers look like a larger, fan-shaped chest muscle.
 They start at the clavicle and move down toward the arm.
 They also move diagonally upward toward the center of the chest.

-The middle part of the chest muscle starts at the sternum and runs level straight across the chest.
+The middle part of the pectoralis major muscle starts at the sternum and runs level straight across the chest.

 The lower part of the chest is a smaller, triangular-shaped chest muscle that begins from the bottom of the sternum and runs diagonally down toward the center of the chest.

 The basic Pushup movement using a standard push-up position will target the middle part of the chest more than the others.

-There are different types of Push-Ups and each one will activate a different part of the pectoral muscle, such as wall push-ups.
+There are different variations of Push-Ups and each one will activate a different part of the pectoral muscle, such as wall push-ups.

 For example, if you were to perform an Incline Push-Up or a Wall Push-Up, you’ll feel it more in the upper part of the chest.

-If you do an Elevated Push-Up (feet on a bench) or a Decline Push-Up, you’ll feel it more in the lower pectoral muscles.
+If you do an Elevated Push-Up (feet on a bench) or a Decline Pushups, you’ll feel it more in the lower pectoral muscles.

-Let’s focus on you mastering basic Pushups before you jump into these Push-Up modifications.
+Let’s focus on you mastering regular Push-ups before you jump into these Push-Up modifications.

 PUSH-UP CHECKLIST: HEAD AND NECK

-We’re going to start our errors with pushups at the top and work our way down.
+We’re going to start our errors with regular push-ups at the top and work our way down.
 First up is the head and neck.

-When you perform a regular Push-Up, do you know where you want your head and neck to go?
+When you perform regular Push-Ups, do you know where you want your head and neck to go?
 Do you look up or down?